MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Task #2: Create Visit Entity and Fields

-**Visit** entity will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.
+The **Visit** entity will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.

-> [!NOTE]
+> [NOTE]
 > We use **Time zone independent** behavior to record date and time information because time of a visit is *always* local to the location of the building and should not change when viewed from a different time zone.

 1. Select **Campus Management** solution